raspberrypilearning/silly-eyes/en/step_5.md

 --- /task ---

 --- task ---
-**Test** your project again, but this time, make it full-screen so that you can see how it will appear to someone looking at it.
+**Test:** Test your project again, but this time, make it full-screen so that you can see how it will appear to someone looking at it.

 [[[scratch3-full-screen]]]